-We are proud and pleased to welcome you into our 'ohana.
+We are proud and pleased to welcome you into our 'ohana within the College of health and society at Hawaii'i Pacific University.

 We are a family of faculty, students, and staff learning and growing and dedicating ourselves to making the world a better place.
 You will be challenged and supported in your growth as an individual and public health professional during your time with us, and you will take these relationships, understandings, and skills with you for the rest of your life.

 This Handbook will help guide your success in your program, but it is just a start.
 The resources included will take you further into understanding and accessing important student academic and support services available to you.
 Be sure to stay in contact with your academic and faculty advisors throughout your degree progression.
 These advisors are crucial to preventing and solving problems that, without their help, can cause things like delayed graduation.
 The appendices provide important context for our curriculum and your professional development.
 Another crucial resource for your success are your public health faculty and staff - we are here for you!
 Don't hesitate to seek advice, direction and support for your academic, professional, and yes, even personal, life while you are within our 'home.'

 We have dedicated our personal and professional lives to public health, to education, to our communities, and to you and your success.

 Together we will lawe i ka ma'alea a ku'ono'ono (acquire skill and make it deep).

-With aloha,
+With Aloha,